-- (a) that is entirely occupied by one business; and - (b) where the business, as a consumer of electricity at the Site: - i. is a Small Customer (and, for the avoidance of doubt, has not aggregated its load at the Site with consumption at other Sites for the purposes of being treated as a Large Customer under its electricity purchase arrangements); or - ii. is a customer of an Exempt Seller, and has an annual electricity consumption below the Upper Consumption Threshold for electricity. - "Small Customer" has the same meaning as it has in the National Energy Retail Law (NSW). - "Standard Control Service" has the same meaning as it has in the National Electricity Rules under the National Electricity (NSW) Law. - "Switched Maintained Emergency Luminaire" has the same meaning as it has in the AS/NZS 2293.1: Emergency lighting and exit signs for buildings System design, installation and operation.
+- (a) that is entirely occupied by one business; and - (b) where the business, as a consumer of electricity at the Site: - is a Small Customer (and, for the avoidance of doubt, has not aggregated its load at the Site with consumption at other Sites for the purposes of being treated as a Large Customer under its electricity purchase arrangements); or - ii. is a customer of an Exempt Seller, and has an annual electricity consumption below the Upper Consumption Threshold for electricity. - "Small Customer" has the same meaning as it has in the National Energy Retail Law (NSW). - "Standard Control Service" has the same meaning as it has in the National Electricity Rules under the National Electricity (NSW) Law. - "Standard Luminaire" means, in relation to Table A9.4 of Schedule A, a Luminaire that is listed on a Distributor's current maintained list of standard luminaires, in accordance with the NSW Public Lighting Code. - "Switched Maintained Emergency Luminaire" has the same meaning as it has in the AS/NZS 2293.1: Emergency lighting and exit signs for buildings System design, installation and operation. - "System U-Value" is a measure of the thermal transmittance, in W/m2K, of a window system including glass, sash and frame, as registered under WERS. - "TCSPF" means Total Cooling Seasonal Performance Factor as defined in the Greenhouse and Energy Minimum Standards (Air Conditioners up to 65kW) Determination 2019. - "Traffic Signals" means lighting referred to in AS 2144 Traffic signal lanterns series of standards.